 A little pricier than most other options on this list at around $14 per bottle, but you can get it for around $21 for a 2-pack.
 With green and pink versions, the Comotomo bottle is relatively new to the U.S. baby bottle market and is making a huge splash among discerning moms.
 Designed with a very wide (about 3") nipple base, a more natural nipple shape and feel, these are made for moms who want to switch flexibly between breast- and bottle-feeding.
 Our test moms loved the unique soft and squeezable silicone feel of the bottle, as did their babies, who could comfortably grip the bottle while feeding - it feels a bit like mom's soft skin.
 The width of the nipple base and its pliability make it a very natural baby bottle feel - in our testing, we found that babies are able to make cheek, tip of the nose, and chin contact with the wide nipple base, promoting a nice vacuum seal much like a real breast.
 If you want to mimic breastfeeding, this is the bottle for you.
 The vent design is quite unique and not as much of a hassle to clean like the Dr. Brown's or Tommee Tippee.
 Instead of a long tube to clean, the bottle uses two small vents positioned at the base of the nipple.
 The squeezable bottle is nice for adding a bit of pressure to the feed to mimic let-down.
 During feeding, we noticed that the entire wide base of the nipple elongated and retracted very smoothly, much like a natural breast.
 So that made for a really nice rhythmic suckling motion, which is rare to see in even the best baby bottles.
 The venting mechanism worked really well, and all of our test babies seemed to be comfortable after feeding without any gas issues.
 While feeding, you can see that there is minimal vacuum building up in the bottle, which is reassuring.
 It's made of high-quality silicone, and like all of the bottles reviewed on this list, there are no phthalates, lead, BPA, or latex in this bottle.
 In a more practical sense, the wide base made it easier to clean, and we also liked the small tab on the side of the wide green base ring, which made it much easier to grip and open or tighten the bottle.
 That's really helpful when the bottle or your hands are wet and slippery.
 Overall, this baby bottle is a fantastic option, and over the past 2 years, it has slowly climbed into this top spot, which we think is highly deserved.
 We tested the 250mL version (about 8.5 ounces), which is the larger one.
 There is also a smaller 150mL (about 5 ounces) version for slightly less money.
 Drawbacks?
 Just a few, mostly related to the translucent bottle, which moms report can make it hard to see the number labels on the side, but that's being a little picky.
 We didn't think this was a major issue but did agree that it made it a bit more difficult to see how much milk was remaining, especially during nighttime feedings.
 Note that this bottle is somewhat similar to the MimiJumi bottles, but those didn't make it onto this year's list due to a feeding angle that's a bit too extreme, the venting isn't quite as good, and some leaking and inconsistent flow issues have been reported.
 Want to fit a Comotomo baby bottle onto a Medela breastmilk pump?
 You'll need this adapter.
 Overall, we think this is one of the most realistic baby bottles with excellent safety, features, and reliability, and they are without hesitation the best bottles on the market this year.
 Interested?
 You can check out the Comotomo bottles here.

 About $4-5 per bottle (you can get them in 4oz or 9oz sizes).
 Philips AVENT bottles have been around for a long time now, but they are an innovative company that keeps improving their bottles to accommodate changing needs of moms and emerging research.
-The Natural series of AVENT bottles is no exception and is one of the best all-around baby bottles to buy for 2018.
+The Natural series of AVENT bottles is no exception and is one of the best all-around baby bottles to buy for 2018, and comes in both plastic and glass versions.
 The base and nipple are quite similar in form and function to the Tommee Tippee, but with a slightly narrower nipple base, and narrower overall bottle as well.
 We found that the nipples were soft and compliant, promoted comfortable and fast latch-on, and the twin-valve venting system was quite good at preventing air swallowing, gas, and colic.
 The twin valves are unique to the others on this list, with tiny slits at the very far edges of the nipple that help air get into the bottle to prevent a vacuum forming.
 The reasonably wide nipple base promotes a relatively real breast feel, and the wide neck promotes easier cleaning, though it's not quite as easy as with the Comotomo Natural Feel Baby Bottle.
 Definitely invest in a bottle brush!
 There are both glass and plastic versions, all BPA-free and free of other harmful chemicals (like all of the ones on this list).
 We prefer the glass, though we do understand that it's a bit heavier and makes moms nervous about breakage.
 Like the Tommee Tippee and Comotomo, the Philip AVENT anti-colic bottle has a nice ergonomic shape that helps babies to hold their own bottle.
 The venting system is quite nice, as it has no extra parts to clean, and we found that it works pretty well (though nothing is quite like the Dr. Brown's).
 Downfalls?
 Over the past few years, the Philips AVENT Natural bottles have used progressively thinner plastic that feels increasingly cheap, though the functionality hasn't seemed to change.
 We also didn't think the venting system was as good as the Comotomo.
 And with the natural glass version, it seems prudent to have a silicone sleeve for better grip and safety.
 Interested?
 You check out the Philips AVENT Natural bottles here.

 About $4-5 per bottle.
 These are excellent bottles.
 Dr. Brown's has been making the original anti-colic, anti-gas, anti-fuss bottles since 1996.
 They use a unique vent system designed by Dr. Brown himself, a pediatrician who designed and patented a two-piece venting system that prevents the negative pressure "vacuum" that typically forms in bottles while a baby feeds.
 Like actual breasts, these create a positive-pressure flow.
 These are great for moms who switch between breast- and bottle-feeding, or moms who only bottle feed; they are particularly excellent for relieving the symptoms of colic and gas.
 The original glass version of this bottle has been around for about two decades, but the company has slowly phased out the glass in favor of BPA-free plastic.
 This has resulted in lower cost, though we must say that we prefer the original natural glass version, which is much harder to find and sellers are increasing the price due to the limited availability.
 If you can't find the glass ones for under about $20 each, then don't bother (you're getting ripped off).
 And if you're really intent on getting a glass bottle, check out the excellent AVENT and Joovy Boob options, which are excellent bottles for a reasonable price.
 The newer BPA-free plastic version is lighter weight and shatter-proof, definite advantages over the traditional glass version.
 The only downfall of the Dr. Brown's bottles is that the vent system can be a bit of a pain to clean; but we promise, it's worth it!
 In our testing, we found superior colic and gas prevention, great fit and function of the traditional-style nipple and collar, and minimal leaking unless vigorously shaking to mix formula.
 Some babies don't really like the narrow nipple, and one of our tester moms said her baby girl outright rejected it (and will only use a Comotomo!).
 Note that Dr. Brown's also sells the similar Options line of bottles.
 The Options bottles allow you to use the bottle with or without the venting system; in our experience, they are not quite up to par with the original Natural Flow bottles, but you can check them out and decide for yourself.
 Note that any of the regular (narrow) neck Dr. Brown's bottles will fit onto the Medela breast milk pumps, making it a great alternative to the Medela breastmilk bottle.
 Overall, this is an excellent baby bottle, but we highly suggest the glass version if you can find it!
 Interested?
 You can check out Dr. Brown's bottles here!